 - Create and implement a communications management plan

 - Develop organisations that can respond well to change

 In addition delegates will be provided with advice and guidance on the Foundation examination

 The Change Management Foundation course gives delegates the opportunity to comprehensively explore current thinking on how to manage organisation change.
 Classroom sessions will introduce delegates to the Foundation level content of The Effective Change Manager's Handbook and provide an opportunity to test their understanding through practical group work.
 Additional evening work will be required in the form of consolidation reading and mock examination questions.
-The evening work is an integral part of the course and delegates should expect to spend approximately two and half hours on these activities each evening.

 The course will cover the following syllabus areas:

 Organisations are exposed to wide variety of factors which they need to respond to in order to survive and prosper.
 Delegates will consider

 Why their organisations need to change and the implications for this on the design of the change programme

 Successful change typically involves careful design and delivery of new products, services or processes.
 However the same care and attention is also needed for the 'people' element of any change.
 Delegates will consider:

 - The impact of change on the individual and what implications this has when planning change